Can I avoid Bailiff fees by paying the council?

 If a Liability Order or a Warrant of Control for an unpaid penalty charge notice (PCN) has been sent to a bailiff company, then it is extremely difficult to avoid paying bailiff fees.
 Full details are provided below:

 If payment in full (including the Compliance fee of £75) is not made (or a payment arrangement not agreed) within the strict time period outlined on the Notice of Enforcement, the account will automatically be passed to an enforcement agent who will make a personal visit to your property for the purpose of ‘taking control’ of your goods.
-At the time of the visit, a statutory enforcement fee of £235 may be charged.
+At the time of the visit, an enforcement fee of £235 may be charged.
 This fee become chargeable even if you are not at home at the time of the visit.

 How is the ‘amount outstanding’ calculated?